coro121/documentation-samples/operating-systems-admin.md

 #### Reset root password

 If the root password is known, log in as root and use the **`passwd`** command to create a new root password.
-However if the root password is lost, create a new one by taking the following steps:
+However, if the root password is lost, create a new one by taking the following steps:

 1. Restart or turn on the system and enter **`‘e’`** to edit the installed OS boot-loader, (the first boot option), when the boot menu displays.